 Of the two prayers, I’m afraid that mine tends to resemble that of the Pharisee more often than the tax collector.
-Rather than being confident in my own righteousness, what if I walked in confidence that the blood of Jesus is powerful enough to make even me righteous?
 Because “Pharisee” carries a negative connotation as read today (due to Jesus constantly calling them out in Scripture!!), I forget that they were THE most respected religious leaders of that time.
 But Jesus saw right through them.
 He called them every name in the book: “brood of vipers, whitewashed tombs, blind guides, hypocrites, fools…” The original snakes.

 Brennan Manning writes in Abba’s Child, “Jesus did not die at the hands of muggers, rapists, or thugs.
 He fell into the well-scrubbed hands of deeply religious people, society’s most well-respected members.”
+The Pharisees’ dishes were clean on the outside but full of nasty residue on the inside.
 I am just as guilty of scrubbing my exterior self to perfection while my interior condition is anything but clean.
 Like the Pharisees, I want to assure myself of my own goodness.
 I cling to legalism and loveless obedience and believe even in times of spiritual stagnancy that I’m in the clear because—although I’m not actively working for God’s kingdom—I’m still following the rules.
 I’m showing up every Sunday, serving with a ministry weekly and never missing a morning devo.
 I’m listening to the right songs and saying all the right things.
-At least it looks like I’m on the right track. & at least I’m not doing what they’re doing!!
+At least it looks like I’m on the right track.
+At least I’m not doing what they’re doing.

 I should ask myself what fruit is present in my spiritual walk rather than checking off that certain offenses are not.
 In a world that protests everything, I want to be for something, I want to be about what matters—a pursuer of righteousness & justice—because advocacy requires far more courage than holding a picket sign.